krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 first-class concepts we can reason and compute with.

-This, in turn, lets us apply techniques from disciplines such as stochastic process dynamics, queueing theory, and complex systems science, to reason holistically about global emergent behavior of complex systems.
+This, in turn, lets us apply techniques from disciplines such as stochastic process dynamics, queueing theory, and of course, complex systems science, to reason holistically about global emergent behavior of such systems.

 We claim the presence calculus is a novel, constructive approach to do this - a new and powerful reasoning tool for anyone working with complex systems.